informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `comment_display`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
   - Currently `comment_display` is only supported for related tables in `detailed` context and `visible-columns` in `entry` context.
 - `hide_column_header`: Hide the column header (and still show the value).
 This is only supported in `detailed` context of `visible-columns` annotation.
 - `self-link`: If you want to show a self-link to the current row, you need to make sure the source is based on a not-null unique column of the current table and add the `"self_link": true` to the definition.
-Applicaple only to read-only non-filter context of `visible-columns` annotation.
+Applicable only to read-only non-filter context of `visible-columns` annotation.
 - `display`: A JSON object that describes the display settings for generating the value for this column.
 Please refer to [column-directive display document](column-directive-display.md) for more information.
 This object can have the following properties:
   - `markdown_pattern`: The markdown pattern that will be used for generating the value.
     - In case of related tables, the given markdown pattern will be used for the "custom display" mode.
 If this is missing, we're going to provided `row_markdown_pattern` in the `table-display` annotation for the custom display.
 And if it's missing from that annotation as well, Chaise will not provide any custom display.
   - `template_engine`: The template enginge that should be used for the `markdown_pattern`.
   - `wait_for`: List of column directive [`sourcekey`](#tag-2019-source-definitions)s that used in `markdown_pattern`.
 You should list all the all-outbound, aggregates, and entity sets that you want to use in your `markdown_pattern`.
 Entity sets (column directives with `inbound` path and no `aggregate` attribute) are only acceptable in `detailed` context.
-  - `show_foreign_key_link`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+  - `show_foreign_key_link`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 If the given data source properties represent an all-outbound foreign key path, this property will override the inherited behavior of adding a link to the referred row.
 Set it to `false`, to avoid adding extra link to the foreign key display, or `true` to ensure the link will be added regardless of inherited behavior.
-  - `show_key_link`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+  - `show_key_link`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 If the given data source properties represent a key (self link), this property will override the inherited behavior of adding a link to the referred row.
 Set it to `false`, to avoid adding extra link to the key display, or `true` to ensure the link will be added regardless of inherited behavior.
-  - `array_ux_mode`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+  - `array_ux_mode`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 If you have `"aggregate": "array"` or `"aggregate": "array_d"` in the column directive definition, a comma-seperated value will be presented to the user.
 You can use `array_ux_mode` attribute to change that.
 The available options are,
     - `olist` for ordered bullet list.
     - `ulist` for unordered bullet list.
     - `csv` for comma-seperated values.